SantiBass/Readme-generator/README.md

 ## Usage
-This is a Node.js practice repo.
+This is a repo to practice Node.js

 ## License
 ### This project is licensed by:  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)